What is Osteoarthritis?: Causes, Symptoms, Remedies

 Causes of Osteoarthritis

 Osteoarthritis is mainly caused by cartilage slowly breaking down from cushioning your joints from the impact of walking, running, jumping and other movements especially repetitive ones (referred to as cumulative stress).
 As a result, osteoarthritis is basically a result of aging that will continue to get worse over time.
+While aging is a major risk factor, other factors can also contribute to osteoarthritis; such as, family history of the disease, joint injuries or overuse, overweight or obesity, and inflammatory conditions such as rheumatoid arthritis.

-Some factors can speed up this degradation like overuse injuries in athletes, working a physically laborious job or even genetics.
+Some other factors can speed up this degradation like overuse injuries in athletes, working a physically laborious job or even genetics.

 While we can’t stop the aging process, understanding these causes can help you make choices that protect your joints.
 Now, let’s look at the risk factors that might increase your chances of developing osteoarthritis.